A Monolayer Culture Method for Neural Induction of Human Pluripotent Stem Cells

 - We recommend maintaining NPCs in STEMdiff™ Neural Induction Medium until passage three, and in STEMdiff™ Neural Progenitor Medium thereafter.

-- STEMdiff™ Neural Induction Medium should be supplemented with Y-27632 for the first day after each Y-27632 is not required when maintaining cells in STEMdiff™ Neural Progenitor Medium.
+- STEMdiff™ Neural Induction Medium should be supplemented with Y-27632 for the first day after each passage.
+Y-27632 is not required when maintaining cells in STEMdiff™ Neural Progenitor Medium.